jtclarkjr/manga-app/README.md

 ## Note

 * For env using Electron and Jest with babel and webpack configs
+* Can find cache for downloads and saved titles on local here:

+~/Library/Application Support/manga-app/init.json

 * Currently changing and fixing design (Material UI and others).
 * Currently optimizing file structure